 It was a tough week for air quality folks.
 Suddenly, wood smoke is more important than traffic emissions.
-Even, more harmful than smoking.
+Even more harmful than smoking.
 Painful for policymakers.
-Up until last year, home biomass burners were still getting subsidies for their poisonous smoke.
+Until last year, home biomass burners were still getting subsidies for their poisonous smoke.
 We know better now.
+It is painful because those air quality people want us to drive emission-free.
+Now, it seems that we have miscalculated the effects for years, and suddenly, those expensive measures have different effects on clean air than first imagined.
+They may not help improve air quality.

 Clean air policy: inside and outside